 Grant access to Settings

-Control your user access to Dynatrace settings globally or an individual settings schema level.
+This article shows you how to control your user access to Dynatrace settings globally or at an individual settings schema level.

 All examples here are based on the Settings 2.0 service.
 For a complete list of services supporting policy-based authorization, see IAM policy reference.